gavinlyonsrepo/Display_Lib_RPI/README.md

 ### Tool chain

 * Development Tool chain.
-	1. Raspberry PI 3 model b
+	1. Raspberry PI 3 model b & Raspberry PI 5
 	2. C++, g++ (Debian 12.2.0)
 	3. Raspbian , Debian 12 bookworm OS, 64 bit.
-	4. kernel : aarch64 Linux 6.1.0-rpi7-rpi-v8
-	5. bcm2835 Library v1.75 dependency.
+	4. lgpio library Version Number :: 131584

 ## Notes

-### Raspberry Pi five

-Will not work on Raspberry 5 at present as the bcm2835 Library dependency is not updated to work yet on Rpi5.
+### Older versions

+The last version of Display_lib_RPI (V1.3.0) which used the bcm2835 library as a dependency low level interface is in releases and can still be downloaded and used.
+Version 1.3.0 will NOT work on raspberry pi 5 and uses direct register access.
+It is generally speaking faster than the lgpio.

+The lgpio library  works with linux device drivers like spidev.
+Using Linux device drivers allow the library to work on Raspberry 5 as well as other linux computers that lgpio can be installed on
+This provides more Flexibility, portability, better API, user space access,better compatibility and other advantages.